rzashakeri/instagram-getter/README.md

 admin_id = "your telegram user id"
 ```

-### run your bot and get any instagram profile Picture
+### run your bot and  Download anything from Instagram

 ## good luck 💙